googlefonts/gf-docs/VerticalMetrics.md

 - [Vertical metrics recommendations](VerticalMetricsRecommendations.md)

 ## Useful Tools:
-### Glyphsapp Scripts (Will updated when the complete QA script is released)
+### Glyphsapp Scripts
-- [Test vertical metrics match Kalapi's approach](https://github.com/m4rc1e/mf-glyphs-scripts/blob/master/Google%20Fonts/test_kalapi_metrics.py): Check old fonts fulfill old metrics schema
-- [Test vertical metrics match Khaled's approach](https://github.com/m4rc1e/mf-glyphs-scripts/blob/master/Google%20Fonts/test_khaled_metrics.py): Check new fonts fulfill new metrics schema
+- [gf-glyphs-scripts](https://github.com/googlefonts/gf-glyphs-scripts) 'QA' script includes several vertical metrics checks.
+'Fix fonts for GF spec' will automatically update a family's vertical metrics so they visually match a previous release (if it exists).
+It will also set the values so no clipping will occur on Windows platforms.

 ### Testing:
 - [Impallari/testing](http://www.impallari.com/testing/): Font tester which has no css line-height property set